A Civil Contract: Plot summary

 Towards the end of the season, Jenny reveals that she is pregnant and Adam takes her to Fontley, where he begins to immerse himself in the improvement of his land.
 Jenny is at first hesitant to make any changes to the rather dilapidated Priory, but Adam is content to leave it in her hands, particularly as she does so out of her own funds, rather than relying on her father, as they had been obliged to do in London.
-The couple are now more at ease with each other, but Julia again disturbs this by visiting Fontley in the company of her parents and of Lord Rockhill, her latest suitor.
-In particular she hints that once she is married, she would be available to Adam, a prospect he rejects not only out of loyalty to Jenny but out of personal propriety, since his late father was a known rake who kept an expensive mistress, with his wife's knowledge--something Adam had always despised.
+The couple are now more at ease with each other, but Julia again disturbs this by visiting Fontley in the company of her parents and Lord Rockhill, her latest suitor.
+In particular she hints that once she is married, she would be available to Adam, a prospect he rejects not only out of loyalty to Jenny but out of personal propriety, since his late father was a known rake who kept an expensive mistress, with his wife's knowledge—something Adam had always despised.

 After a row with his domineering father-in-law, Adam settles it that the expected baby will be born at Fontley, where Jenny is happy, and under the care of a doctor of their choosing.
 Nevertheless, he is irked by his financial dependence on Chawleigh and decides to gamble on the stock exchange at a crucial time.
 Having followed the news of Napoleon’s exile and return, his own past involvement in the army leads Adam to the conviction that Wellington will not lose, so instead of taking his father-in-law's advice to sell his stocks, he buys when prices are low and makes his fortune.
 Rather than insult Chawleigh with repayment of what he owes, however, Adam delights him by suggesting that the Lynton property titles held by Chawleigh be passed on directly to his new-born grandson.

-In the excitement of so much business, Adam leaves it too late to attend the engagement party of his sister Lydia being held at Fontley, but more than makes up for it by arriving with the newspapers announcing the victory at Waterloo before his guests leave next morning.
-The only discontented person is Julia at not being the centre of interest.
+In the excitement of so much business, Adam leaves too late to attend the engagement party of his sister Lydia being held at Fontley, but more than makes up for it by arriving with the newspapers announcing the victory at Waterloo before his guests leave next morning.
+The only discontented person is Julia, due to not being the centre of interest.
 Seeing through her shallowness, Adam makes his devoted Jenny realize how much genuine affection he feels for her now that he has outgrown his youthful dreams.
-While she privately tells herself he will never feel the elevated passion for her that he did for Julia, married life is about a series of small intimate moments, and she has the better of the bargain.
+While she privately tells herself that he will never feel the elevated passion for her that he did for Julia, married life is about a series of small intimate moments, and she has the better of the bargain.